scottweisman/railsvps/README.md

     $ capify .

-Copy recipes you need from this sample app (nginx, postgresql, unicorn, rbenv, etc...)
+Copy recipes you need from this sample app in config/recipes (nginx, postgresql, unicorn, rbenv, etc...)

 Copy Capfile from this app